sanjsingh07/Domi-chain/docs/src/wallet-guide.md

 If the private key for a wallet is lost, any tokens that have been sent to that wallet's address are **permanently lost**.

-Different wallet solutions offer different approaches to keypair security, interacting with the keypair, and signing transactions to use/spend the tokens.
+Different wallet solutions offer different approaches to keypair security and interacting with the keypair and sign transactions to use/spend the tokens.
 Some are easier to use than others.
 Some store and back up private keys more securely.
 Analog supports multiple types of wallets so you can choose the right balance of security and convenience.

-**If you want to be able to receive ANLOG tokens on the Analog blockchain, you first will need to create a wallet.**
+**If you want to be able to receive SOL tokens on the Analog blockchain, you first will need to create a wallet.**

 ## Supported Wallets